 When implementing Analytics on a property, follow the best practices in this article to reduce the risk of passing PII to Google.In this article:

-Before using User IDs, read the User ID guidelines.
+Before using User IDs, read Best practices for User-ID

 Page URLs and titles